JanaLasser/network_extraction/README.md

 	Repeat this process with scipy, matplotlib, cython, scikit-image, pillow, meshpy and shapely.
 	To install opencv, follow the instructions detailed [here](http://tilomitra.com/opencv-on-mac-osx/).

-3. Navigate to the folder /neat and run
+3. Navigate to the folder /NET and run
 	```
-	python setup_C_neat_functions.py build_ext --inplace
+	python setup_C_net_functions.py build_ext --inplace
 	```
-	This should create two files called *C_neat_functions.so* and *C_neat_functions.c*, the first you need, the latter you can safely delete.
+	This should create two files called *C_net_functions.so* and *C_net_functions.c*, the first you need, the latter you can safely delete.

 ________________________________________________________

-# Extracting network data using the NEAT framework
+# Extracting network data using the NET framework
-The network extraction and analysis tool (*NEAT*) is intended for the extraction of network data from images which can later be analyzed easily.
+The network extraction and analysis tool (*NET*) is intended for the extraction of network data from images which can later be analyzed easily.
 The workflow is broken down into four steps represented by four processing scripts

 1. Segment the original image into foreground and background and therefore create a binary image using *binarize.py*
-2. Extract the network from the binary image unsing *neat.py*
+2. Extract the network from the binary image unsing *net.py*
 3. Optional: manually correct errors in the network or remove artifacts using the graph-edit GUI *gegui.py*
 4. Analyze basic characteristics of the network with *analyze.py*